Ex-Leeds United reject on trial at Premier League club, Joey Barton takes Fleetwood training, Portsmouth star pens new contract while Middlesbrough release four players - League One and Two news

 However, the move fell through as the EFL failed to rubber stamp the deal following difficulties that arose during his medical.

-Lovatt, once a trialist at Leeds United, will train with the Foxes this week alongside teammate Jamie Fielding.
+Lovatt, once turned down by Leeds United after a trial, will train with the Foxes this week alongside teammate Jamie Fielding.

 Portsmouth have agreed a new contract with midfielder Ben Close.